WisTex/Raconteur/.homeinstall/README.md

     my.cooldomain.org

-There are two way to get a domain
+There are two ways to get a domain

-- buy a domain (recommended) or
+- buy a domain, or
 - register a free subdomain

-### Method 1: Get yourself an own Domain (recommended)
+### Method 1: Buy an own Domain

-...for example at selfHOST.de
+...for example buy at selfHOST.de

+The cost are around 10,- € once and 1,50 € per month (2017).

 ### Method 2 Register a (free) Subdomain

-Register a free subdomain for example at
+...for example register at freeDNS

-- freeDNS
-- selfHOST

-WATCH THIS: A free subdomain is not the prefered way to get a domain name.
-Why?

-Let's encrpyt issues a limited number of certificates each day.
-Possibly other users of this domain will try to issue a certificate at the same day as you do.
-So make sure you choose a domain with as less subdomains as possible.
+Follow the instructions in .homeinstall/hubzilla-config.txt.

 ## Install Hubzilla on your Debian

-Login to your debian
+Login to your Debian
 (Provided your username is "you" and the name of the mini pc is "debian".
 You could take the IP address instead of "debian")